 Isaac Record, PhD

-AOS/AOC: philosophy of science, epistemology, philosophy of physics, philosophy of technology, and philosophy of information
+AOS: philosophy of science, philosophy of technology, epistemology

 AOC: science and technology studies, history of science